Authentic Italian Gelato is a frozen creamy dessert made with milk, heavy cream and sugar.

 - 250 ml (1 cup) of heavy cream

 - A little grated lemon zest or vanilla extract (optional)

 Kitchen Tools and Equipment for Making Authentic Italian Gelato

-Surely the most useful tool for making authentic Italian gelato is an ice cream maker or Gelatiera.
-There are various types of Gelato makers, but the best is the one that has a compressor that cools while blending the Gelato.
-We recommend Whynter Automatic Ice Cream Maker.
+The most useful tool for making authentic Italian gelato is for sure an ice cream maker or Gelatiera.
+There are various types of Gelato makers, but the best is the one that has a compressor that cools while churning the Gelato.

 Other types of gelato makers, without a compressor, plan to keep the special container of the machine in the freezer many hours ahead of time to cool the ingredients while mixing them, but its autonomy is quite short.
-We recommend Cuisinart Automatic Frozen Yogurt, Sorbet, and Ice Cream Maker which in our opinion is inexpensive and practical.
+Among these we recommend Cuisinart Automatic Frozen Yogurt, Sorbet, and Ice Cream Maker which in our opinion is inexpensive and practical.

 Making Gelato without an ice cream maker: the result will still be good if you follow our recipe well.
 In this case you will need a gelato container.
 This is useful in any case even if you don’t eat immediately all the gelato, even made with the ice cream maker.

 Step 1) – Whip the egg yolks with the sugar at maximum speed for about 5 minutes, until you have a soft fluffy cream.
 You can use a stand mixer or an electric hand mixer.
 You can even beat them by hand with a whisk, but you need more time and the result is not as perfect as with the electric mixer.

 Step 2) – Meanwhile, pour the milk in a saucepan and bring it almost to a boil.
 Cook for about 5 minutes.